Jimmy Durante

 James Francis Durante (/dəˈrænti/ də-RAN-tee, [duˈrante]; February 10, 1893 – January 29, 1980) was an American comedian, actor, singer, and pianist.
-His distinctive gravelly speech, Lower East Side accent, comic language-butchery, jazz-influenced songs, and prominent nose helped make him one of America's most familiar and popular personalities of the 1920s through the 1970s.
+His distinctive gravelly speech, Lower East Side accent, comic language-butchery, jazz-influenced songs, and prominent nose helped make him one of the United States' most familiar and popular personalities of the 1920s through the 1970s.
 He often referred to his nose as the schnozzola (Italianization of the American Yiddish slang word schnoz, meaning "big nose"), and the word became his nickname.

 Early life

 Childhood

 Durante was born on the Lower East Side of New York City.
-He was the youngest of four children born to Rosa (Lentino) and Bartolomeo Durante, both immigrants from Salerno, Campania, Italy.
+He was the youngest of four children born to Rosa (née Lentino) and Bartolomeo Durante, both immigrants from Salerno, Campania, Italy.
 Bartolomeo was a barber.
-Young Jimmy served as an altar boy at St. Malachy Roman Catholic Church, known as the Actor's Chapel.
+Durante served as an altar boy at St. Malachy Roman Catholic Church, known as the Actor's Chapel.

 Early career

 Durante dropped out of school in seventh grade to become a full-time ragtime pianist.
-He first played with his cousin, whose name was also Jimmy Durante.
-It was a family act, but he was too professional for his cousin.
-He continued working the city's piano bar circuit and earned the nickname "Ragtime Jimmy," before he joined one of the first recognizable jazz bands in New York, the Original New Orleans Jazz Band.
+He played in piano bars under the name "Ragtime Jimmy", before he joined one of the first recognizable jazz bands in New York, the Original New Orleans Jazz Band.
 Durante was the only member not from New Orleans.
 His routine of breaking into a song to deliver a joke, with band or orchestra chord punctuation after each line, became a Durante trademark.
-In 1920 the group was renamed Jimmy Durante's Jazz Band.
+In 1920, the group was renamed Jimmy Durante's Jazz Band.